-In recognition of our 11th wedding anniversary this Saturday I thought it fitting to share the story of my proposal to the woman who’s remained with me all these years despite being of sound mind and body and intelligence and self-confidence and multitudes of friends and loved ones who surely must be wondering what unholy sorcery I’ve used to capture her heart.
+In recognition of our 11th wedding anniversary this Saturday I thought it fitting to share the story of my marriage proposal to the woman who’s remained with me all these years despite being of sound mind and body and intelligence and self-confidence and multitudes of friends and loved ones who surely must be wondering what unholy sorcery I’ve used to capture her heart.
 What can I say, my charms are mysterious.
 What follows is edited from a letter I wrote in January of 2003.

 Well it seems only fitting that I begin my first letter of the year two thousand and three with the biggest news item of the past month.
 We won a free 2L bottle of pop from Safeway Grocery!
 Not only did we win but we even got to choose which flavour we wanted.
 We were both so surprised by this we almost chose cola by default but eventually regained our composure and decided to make the most of our good fortune and left the store with a beautiful bottle of the ruby, red libation of the gods – cream soda.
 It truly was a moment we will both remember and cherish forever.